ccoale/frisk/README.md

 Of course, if at a later time you realize you need additional tests, simply write more tests for the interface and repeat steps 3 through 5.
 (Although, ideally, code should conform to tests, not the other way around.)

 #How Tests Work
 Frisk tests are very simple concepts.
 They are simply functions that do not return any value, but rather assert expectations.
+For specific examples and documentation, please see the wiki pages.

 #Powerful
 The power of Frisk lies in its ability to handle many configurations of tests.
 Below is a list of some of the features that make Frisk an amazing TDD framework: